diegofornalha/coflow.com.br/content/pages/2023/janeiro/parcerias/geekhunter.md

       With GeekHunter, your project will have access to a daily updated database with only a select group of candidates with the highest potential of being hired.
-To attract these dev, data intelligence helps attract and pre-select the best interested, allowing your project to view the most suitable candidates for your search profile and invite them for interviews.
+To attract this dev, data intelligence helps attract and pre-select the best interested, allowing your project to view the most suitable candidates for your search profile and invite them for interviews.

       Currently, we are connecting many Latin American developers with foreign